-Polycystic Ovarian Syndrome Awareness Month is dedicated to addressing a serious and dangerous disease that affects a significant portion of women and needs more public discourse.
-According to statistics, one fifth of women aged 18 to 45 are diagnosed with polycystic ovary syndrome (PCOS).
-Unfortunately, there is still no treatment that guarantees a complete recovery for all patients, but timely access to medical care can help avoid complications such as diabetes mellitus, heart disease, and endometrial cancer.
-The more people know about the disease, the better they can manage it.
+Polycystic Ovarian Syndrome Awareness Month is dedicated to raising awareness about a serious and common disease affecting many women.
+Statistics show that one in five women aged 18 to 45 are diagnosed with polycystic ovary syndrome (PCOS).
+While there is still no guaranteed cure for every patient, early medical intervention can help prevent complications such as diabetes, heart disease, and endometrial cancer.
+The more people know about this condition, the better they can manage and treat it.

 History

 The first known case of polycystic ovary syndrome was reported in 1721 by Italian scientist Antonio Vallisneri.
-The condition was first officially described in America by gynecologists Irving F. Stein Sr. and Michael L. Leventhal in 1935.
-Half a century later, at a conference dedicated to PCOS, methods for diagnosing the disease were proposed, which are still used today.
-As of 2010, more than 116 million women worldwide were registered with this diagnosis.
-Polycystic Ovarian Syndrome Awareness Month plays a crucial role in educating women about this issue, the available treatments, and advances in research.
+The condition was officially described in America in 1935 by gynecologists Irving F. Stein Sr. and Michael L. Leventhal.
+Decades later, a conference dedicated to PCOS proposed diagnostic criteria that are still in use today.
+As of 2010, over 116 million women worldwide had been diagnosed with PCOS.
+Polycystic Ovarian Syndrome Awareness Month plays a vital role in educating women about this condition, available treatments, and ongoing research advances.

-- Genetics: Research has shown that certain genes in the human body are capable of causing PCOS.
+- Genetics: Research has identified several genes that may increase the risk of PCOS.

-- Unknown reasons: Unfortunately, there are cases where doctors cannot determine the cause of PCOS.
+- Unknown causes: In some cases, doctors are unable to determine the exact cause of PCOS.

-How to Join Polycystic Ovarian Syndrome Awareness Month
+How to Participate in Polycystic Ovarian Syndrome Awareness Month

 Polycystic Ovarian Syndrome Awareness Month is observed on September 1 each year.